Comparison: Liquiline M CM42 vs KNICK Stratos Pro

 Information and documentation

 I’ve talked a lot about the Endress+Hauser website, but it hasn’t improved yet!
 Actually, it’s really difficult to find devices on the site, and don’t even bother trying to use your phone to do it.
 And the technical information says you can learn more from the operating instructions.
 Guess what I couldn’t find for the Liquiline M CM42?
 Yeah, somebody stuck it under a different name.
 Not impressed.
-However, I found a good microsite on there for pH measuring, if you want a look.

 On the KNICK site, you run into similar problems with the lack of responsiveness and the difficulty in finding information.
 The documentation is easier to find but more poorly edited than on Endress+Hauser’s site.
 You’ll need a snack and a good chunk of time for either site.

 You can use either device in a variety of similar applications, so you have two good players on the market here.
 Scale them out, price them, and pick the one with the most features relevant to your application.